rust-lang/rfcs/text/0000-target-tier-policy.md

 - The host tools must build, run, and pass tests reliably in CI.
   - The target must not disable an excessive number of tests or pieces of tests in the testsuite in order to do so.
 This is a subjective requirement.
+- Building the host tools and running the testsuite for the host tools must not take substantially longer than other targets.
+  - In particular, if building the target's host tools takes a reasonable amount of time, but the target cannot run the testsuite in a timely fashion due to low performance of either native code or accurate emulation, that alone may prevent the target from qualifying as tier 1 with host tools.
 - New tier 1 targets with host tools must not have a hard requirement for signed, verified, or otherwise "approved" binaries.
 Developers must be able to build, run, and test binaries for the target on systems they control.